ronakupadhyaya/Horizons-week-03/day3/guestbook/README.md

 able to create posts.
 Navigating to `/posts/new` should display a form.
 Sending the form creates a new post.

-Post schema: A post must contain
+A valid post must contain these fields:

 1. Author
 1. Post date
 1. Post title